-Infographics are the best way to relay information to your followers on pinterest.
+Infographics are the best way to relay information to your followers on Pinterest.
 They are especially effective on this network because they combine visual elements with the words, and can pack large data in small, aesthetic spaces.
 Here are some tips to create great infographics for Pinterest:

 Try to be funny: Funny and cute infographics have the most medium pins or likes on the network.
 That is not surprising at all.
-We’ve written about how you can incorporate humor in your content, but one of the most important things to keep in mind is to define your target audience clearly and then try to use the kind of humour that appeals to them the most.
+We’ve written about how you can incorporate humor in your content, but one of the most important things to keep in mind is to define your target audience clearly and then try to use the kind of humor that appeals to them the most.

 Use Reds and Yellows: Statistically, infographics with reds and yellows seem to perform better than any other combination on the network.
 It should also be noted that posts with only two colors performed better than all other infographics.

 Create lengthy infographics: Infographics that were 5-9 times longer than their width or more are by far the most popular ones on the platform.

 If you have a business account on Pinterest, you’ll be able to use Pinterest Ads to promote your pins on the platform.
 All you’ll have to do is to hit “Create Ad” and then choose your goal.
 There are four goals available on Pinterest.

 - Brand Awareness: To build awareness about your brand through Pins.

 - Video Views: To get more views on your videos so people can find your brand.

 - Traffic: To drive more traffic to your sites.